 - d.
-Press Enter to include the other drives that were currently marked as RDY in the array. - e.
-Press Esc to complete the selection and to create the array. - f.
-After the array has been created, each drive will be designated as ONL with an array letter assigned to it, for example: A, B, or C. - g.
+Use the Up Arrow (↑) or Down Arrow (↓) keys to select a drive to be included in the array. - e.
+Press Enter to add the currently selected drive to the array.
+Repeat steps d and e to add other drives to the new array. - f.
+Press Enter to include the other drives that were currently marked as RDY in the array. - g.
+Press Esc to complete the selection and to create the array. - h.
+After the array has been created, each drive will be designated as ONL with an array letter assigned to it, for example: A, B, or C. - i.
 Select Define Logical Drive and press Enter.
+A screen similar to the following appears.

-h.
+j.
 Use the Up Arrow (↑) or Down Arrow (↓) keys to select the array for the new logical drive; then, press Enter.

-Note: In the Windows NT environment, you must create at least one logical drive, the quorum drive, as RAID level-1 to store the quorum resource information.
+Note: In the Windows NT environment, you must create at least one logical drive, the quorum drive, as RAID level 1 to store the quorum resource information.
 This drive can be used to store customer programs and data.
+Ensure channel 3 of the adapter pair that contains the quorum disk is connected by the SCSI heartbeat cable.

-- i.
-Use the Up Arrow (↑) or Down Arrow (↓) keys to highlight the RAID level you want to assign to the logical drive; then, press Enter. - j.
-When a screen prompt appears requesting the size of the logical drive, accept the maximum value; then, press Enter.
-Only one logical drive per RAID array is supported for shared drives. - k.
-When the Confirm pop-up window appears, select Yes; then press Enter. - I. When a message stating that all logical drives must be initialized appears, press any key to continue.
+- k.
+Use the Up Arrow (↑) or Down Arrow (↓) keys to highlight the RAID level you want to assign to the logical drive; then, press Enter. - I. When a screen prompt appears requesting the size of the logical drive, accept the maximum value; then, press Enter.
+Only one logical drive per RAID array is supported for shared drives. - m.
+When the Confirm pop-up window appears, select Yes; then press Enter. - n.
+When a message stating that all logical drives must be initialized appears, press any key to continue.